paramraghavan/graphDB/visualization_tool.md

 **Graphistry**
 - A tool for visualizing large graph data, Graphistry can be used to create interactive visualizations and is compatible with a range of databases, including Neptune.

+**Keylines**
+- seems to have lots of functionality for graph visualization.
+Cons -licensing fees and steep learning curve once you try to implement the nifty functionalities.